The Movable Type Import / Export Format

 If the category name does not exist, a new MT::Category record will be created, and the entry will be assigned to the new category.
 If the category name does exist, the entry will be assigned to the existing category.

-Multiple CATEGORY keys can appear in the metadata section; each specifies a secondary category.
+Multiple CATEGORY keys can appear in the data section; each specifies a secondary category.
 For example:

 CATEGORY: Foo